On this page

 How often does a hyperbaric chamber need inspection?

 ASME PVHO-1 specifies periodic inspection intervals for pressure vessels for human occupancy, typically including annual visual inspections and multi-year non-destructive examination (NDE) cycles.
 The exact schedule depends on operational hours, MAWP class, and national regulations.
-HPO Tech supplies each chamber with a logbook and inspection schedule aligned to PVHO-1 requirements and ISO 13485 post-market documentation standards.
+HPO TECH supplies each chamber with a logbook and inspection schedule aligned to PVHO-1 requirements and ISO 13485 post-market documentation standards.
 (ASME PVHO-1, 2019)

 Engineering Confidence, From Physics to Production